6 Sequoia National Park Waterfalls You Can’t-Miss on Your Next Trip

 Another must-see waterfall near Sequoia National Park waterfalls is Roaring River Falls in Kings Canyon National Park.
 This powerful waterfall is just a short walk from the parking area, making it easily accessible for visitors of all ages.
 Named for the roaring sound of the water crashing over the rocks, it offers a captivating display of nature’s strength.

-The paved trail to the falls makes it an excellent choice for those with limited mobility, ensuring everyone can enjoy the view.
-Roaring River Falls is especially striking in the spring and early summer when the water flow is strongest.
 The waterfall also provides a perfect backdrop for photography, with its dramatic rush of water surrounded by towering trees and rugged cliffs.
 It’s a convenient stop and a must-visit for anyone exploring the waterfalls in Sequoia and Kings Canyon National Parks.

 Visit early in the day to avoid crowds and get the best views of the waterfall in soft morning light.